mrkchoi/kchoi.io/_posts/2019-07-22-hello-world.md

 author: "Kenneth"
 ---

 The site is live!
-This blog will serve as a repository of my personal explorations through software engineering.
+This blog will serve as a repository of my personal explorations and musings about software engineering.